matchaboar/tax-man/document-api/README.md

   Simple HTML UI that lists all stored document IDs with links, lets you paste an ID, and shows the PDF, every workflow step (input/output/artifacts), and the response JSON.

 ### Workflow selection examples

+Presets live in `config/workflows.yaml`; the `selected` entry is applied by default.
+Pass `workflow_config=<name>` to use another preset, then override individual fields with query params if needed.

 - All mock: `workflow=regex&use_mock_parser=true` (default) or `workflow=llm&use_mock_parser=true&use_mock_llm=true`
 - Real parse + regex: `workflow=regex&use_mock_parser=false`